 First things first.
 If you have an infection, you will need to have it cleared up prior to your procedure.
 In some cases, antibiotics are necessary.
 Before removing a wisdom tooth, your dentist will administer a local anesthetic to numb the area.
 A general anesthetic might be used, especially if several (or all) of your wisdom teeth need to be removed at once.
 A general anesthetic can prevent you from experiencing pain and allows you to sleep through the procedure.
 You’ll probably need to fast (avoid eating and drinking) after midnight the night before your surgery.
 This helps prepare you for the anesthetic.

-In order to remove your wisdom tooth (or teeth), your dentist will open your gum tissue over the tooth and take out bone that might be covering your tooth.
+In order to remove your wisdom tooth (or teeth), your dentist in Vaughan will open your gum tissue over the tooth and take out bone that might be covering your tooth.
 Your dentist will then separate the tissue that connects the tooth to the bone, and then remove the tooth completely.
 Sometimes it is necessary for the dentist to cut the tooth into pieces, which makes it much easier to remove.

 After your wisdom tooth is removed, you may require stitches.
 Some stitches will simply dissolve over time, and some need to be removed after a few days.
 You will be advised about whether you will need to return to your dentist to have your stitches removed.